 Bottom line: You’re less drowsy than usual at night, and it takes you longer to fall asleep.

 Americans spend an average of 7 hours a day on electronic devices.
 That’s a lot of time staring at blue light.
 Worse yet, nine out of 10 Americans admit to reaching for an electronic device at least several nights each week shortly before bedtime.
 That could be an invitation for insomnia.

 The light from your devices often appears white.
 But they can give off wavelengths in the range of 400 to 490 nanometers, which is blue light.

 Indoor sources of blue light include:

 The simplest way to lower your exposure to artificial blue light is to turn off your smartphone, TV, and other gadgets well before bedtime.
 Other ways include:

 Blue light-blocking glasses.
 They’re widely sold online.
-Amber or brown-tinted lenses may help best, but not everyone sees benefits.
+Amber or brown-tinted lenses may help best.

 Cut back on screen time starting 2-3 hours before bed.

 Dim the brightness on your devices.
 This is often called night mode or dark mode.
 It changes the background from white to black.